CEMFI

-CEMFI (Centro de Estudios Monetarios y Financieros; English: Center for Monetary and Financial Studies) is an institution devoted to teaching and research in Economics.
+CEMFI (Centro de Estudios Monetarios y Financieros; English: Center for Monetary and Financial Studies) is a leading postgraduate institution devoted to teaching and research in Economics.
 It was started in 1987, becoming the foundation of the Bank of Spain in 1991.
 It is located in Madrid.

-It runs two graduate programs, a Master in Economics and Finance and a PhD in Economics.
+It runs two graduate programs, a Master in Economics and Finance and a PhD in Economics, with the aim of training high-level specialists for academia and professional careers.
 Both are taught in English.
 The official degrees are granted by Menéndez Pelayo International University.

-CEMFI also offers a Summer School for practitioners and young university professors and an Undergraduate Summer Internships program.
+CEMFI also offers a Summer School for practitioners, professors, and researchers, and an Undergraduate Summer Internships program.

+Research activity at CEMFI is centered around five research lines: Macroeconomics, Microeconomics, Applied Economics, Banking and Finance, and Econometrics.
+Several faculty members have been elected Fellows of the Econometric Society, Fellows of the European Economic Association, and Research Fellows of the Centre for Economic Policy Research, among other institutions.
+Additionally, CEMFI has cooperated with the Spanish Ministry of Inclusion, Social Security and Migration and J-PAL Europe in the Inclusion Policy Lab.
+It helped design and evaluate 23 pilot randomized controlled trials promoting social inclusion within the framework of the Spanish minimum income scheme.